shubhkarmanrathore/phase1-project-crypto/README.md

 - Contact information accessible from the navigation bar.
 - The application includes a logo refresh feature that allows users to reload the page by clicking on the logo.

-NOTE: Some of the features such as the 'About' page, among others, are not available yet to fulfill the requirement of 'no redirects' to others pages.
+NOTE: Some of the features such as the 'About' page, among others, are not available yet, to fulfill the requirement of 'no redirects' to others pages.
+These links have been used for purely aesthetic purpose, but will be added later.

 # Technologies Used
 - HTML